Vinayak-100ni/Q-A-Devops/aws/ec2.md

 curl http://169.254.169.254/latest/meta-data/

 For example, running that command can give me the instance’s IP or IAM role credentials.
 This is very useful for automation and configuration management.

+## How can you create custom AMIs, and why might you want to do so?
+I can create a custom AMI by first launching and configuring an EC2 instance with the OS, applications, and settings I need, and then selecting ‘Create Image’ from the instance.
+AWS will package that instance into an AMI that I can reuse to launch new instances with the same setup.